 A PIM is a software that solely focuses on product data: descriptions, images, videos, and other digital assets.
 It is a platform that enables businesses to oversee all their product data used for sales and marketing purposes.
 This centralized system is the base of information that is fed into any distribution channel, whether it be a print catalog, a website, or just the ERP system.

-Rich product information is the centre of PIM systems.
-They hold everything from product descriptions and tools to convert measurements and languages to product videos and images.
-A PIM system doesn’t just benefit the marketing teams of companies but creates product catalogs for the user-front that increase conversions.
+Rich product information is the center of PIM systems.
+They hold everything from product descriptions and tools to converting measurements and languages to product videos and images.
+A PIM software doesn’t just benefit companies’ marketing teams but creates product catalogs for the user-front that increase conversions.

-PIM is also more functional by itself, whereas, an ERP is more of an underlying backbone for several critical functions.
-What an ERP lacks is the ability to be applied to niche areas such as product enhancement.
+Finally, PIM is also more functional, whereas, an ERP is more of an underlying backbone for several critical functions.
+An ERP lacks the ability to be applied to niche areas such as product enhancement.
 On the other hand, while a PIM has more emphasis on product data, it has lesser visibility into the overall operations.

-Multiple ERPs can be very costly, but they bear an even bigger cost for business: the risk of losing valuable product data.
-With data spread across various systems, there is no centralised control around it which is very vital in e-commerce to share information across departments and selling channels.
+Firstly, multiple ERPs can be very costly.
+However, they bear an even more significant cost for business: the risk of losing valuable product data.
+With data spread across various systems, there is no centralized control around it.
+This control is very vital in e-commerce to share information across departments and selling channels.

 ERPs don’t actually have any way of enriching product data.
 They can help track inventory levels, or see which product is selling faster than others, but can’t create richer product catalogs.
 A PIM solution can enhance the overall quality of product data as they’re specifically designed to do so.

 PIM solutions notify users of any duplicate or similar-looking entries, or if there are any missing product attributes.
-Having a centralised location for all product related information including its digital assets allows you to achieve a level of accuracy and consistency in product data across all your selling platforms, which isn’t possible with an ERP system.
+Having a centralized location for all product-related information including its digital assets allows you to achieve a level of accuracy and consistency in product data across all your selling platforms, which isn’t possible with an ERP system.

-Apimio ensures all product images you put up are optimized for your selling channels, and the product descriptions are complete and meet listing requirements for all e-commerce platforms and online marketplaces.
+Apimio ensures all product images you put up are optimized for your selling channels.
+It also makes sure that the product descriptions are complete.
+Finally, it let you meet listing requirements for all e-commerce platforms and online marketplaces

 A PIM solution allows expansion into new selling channels through product data syndication.
 PIM systems like Akeneo, inRiver, Apimio, and more, can link to different e-commerce platforms and online marketplaces.
-This seamless integration gives retailers and manufacturers a way to communicate easily, and provides a pipeline that carries product data from the PIM dashboard directly to user-facing storefronts.
+This seamless integration gives retailers and manufacturers a way to communicate easily.
+It provides a pipeline that carries product data from the PIM dashboard directly to user-facing storefronts.

-If a home-goods maker decides they want to sell on Amazon or AliExpress, an ERP system won’t unlock this channel for them.
+For instance, if a home-goods maker decides they want to sell on Amazon or AliExpress, an ERP system won’t unlock this channel for them.
 However, if they have a PIM integrated with their ERP, they can easily add new channels to their dashboard and upload their product catalogs.
-The brand can distribute their products quickly, increase online conversions and raise awareness.
+The brand can distribute its products quickly, increase online conversions and raise awareness.

-The interdependence of business functions and overlapping business data are crucial to deliver efficient and accurate product data.
+The interdependence of business functions and overlapping business data is crucial to delivering efficient and accurate product data.
 A highly integrated setup of PIM and ERP systems can ensure there is no redundancy or information mismatch, and decision-makers draw data from an aggregated set.